f4goh/CheapMesh/README.md

 * Option C: use an external antenna with an sma connector (and cutting of the onboard lora antenna)
 * Option D: solder on a dipol antenna (and cutting of the onboard lora antenna)

-### Screen
-* Completele optional.
-Make sure to get a screen with the matching pinout.

-### 3.3V Regulator
-* Option A: use an external 3.3V powersource
-* Option C: use a AP211K-3.3 and the correspondending capacitors (works)
-* Option B: use a L78L33 and the correspondending capacitors (Warning F4GOH it doesn't work : brown-out reset)
-* Option D: use a [L78L33 pin compatible DC/DC Buck converter like this one](https://aliexpress.com/item/1005005626634245.html?spm=a2g0o.productlist.main.1.1897OyxROyxRry&algo_pvid=5153460b-3c1f-4c8b-b6be-ddba46f5bff5&algo_exp_id=5153460b-3c1f-4c8b-b6be-ddba46f5bff5-0&pdp_npi=4%40dis%21EUR%211.55%210.95%21%21%211.62%210.99%21%402103853617143919371401715e9ea6%2112000033795813043%21sea%21DE%210%21AB&curPageLogUid=g6keG6AFecrJ&utparam-url=scene%3Asearch%7Cquery_from%3A)

-### Resetting for flashing
-* Option A: populate the UMH3N
-* Option B: use an external usb serial interface which can reset the chip
-* Option C: Connect GND and HT_EN with a wire.
-Power on the board (by plugging in) and remove the wire.

 ### Powering the Board
 Never connect more than one powersource at a time!!!
-* via the usb a pcb connector
-* via the usb c connector
+* Only via the usb type B
-* via the Vin Pins
-* via the 3.3V Pins
+* Via the 3.3V with Serial module current is too low !!! remove jumper !!!

-### Resistors
-All Resitors are 1206 SMD Resistors

-R1, R2: Pullup Resistors, 10kOhm

-R3, R4: USB Inline Resistors, 22Ohm

-R5, R6: USB-C Resistors, 5,1kOhm

-If you want to flash and reflash the HT-CT62 on the pcb, you need to populate R1 and R2.
-If you not wanna flash the HT-CT62 on the pcb (you have a already programmed chip), you can make a solder bridge on R1.

 ## Building instructions
 WIP
 1. Source the the pcb yourself.
-I recomend JLCPCB (I not payed nor sponsored by them) to get the pcb created.
+I recomend JLCPCB to get the pcb created.
 5 pcbs should cost 2$ plus shipping and taxes.
 2. Solder on the components.
-3. Flash the ESP.
-    * Option A -  use an external usb serial interface
-    * Option B - use the usb A pcb port
-    * Option C - use the usb c port

 ## Pinout